 4.4.1.
 Anti-backsliding.
 CWA sections 402(o) and 303(d)(4) and 40 C.F.R. section 122.44(l) restrict backsliding in NPDES permits.
-These anti-backsliding provisions require that effluent limitations in a reissued permit be as stringent as those in the previous permit, with some exceptions in which limitations may be relaxed.
+These anti-backsliding provisions require that effluent limitations, standards, and conditions in a reissued permit be as stringent as those in the previous permit, with some exceptions in which requirements may be relaxed.
 This Order complies with the anti-backsliding provisions.
-The requirements of this Order are at least as stringent as those in the previous order, except for the removal of total coliform limits.
-The changes to chronic toxicity and bacteria requirements are discussed below.
+The requirements of this Order are at least as stringent as those in the previous order, except for the stormwater allocation for hexavalent chromium as explained below.
+The changes to chronic toxicity requirements are as stringent as the requirements in the previous permit and are also discussed below.